ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Introduction

 \section{Introduction}

-Recently, large language models (LLMs) have rapidly become a cornerstone in various applications, redefining how we process and generate language at scale \citep{thirunavukarasu2023large,hadi2023survey,jiang2024megascale}.
+\begingroup \endgroup Recently, large language models (LLMs) have rapidly become a cornerstone in various applications, redefining how we process and generate language at scale \citep{thirunavukarasu2023large,hadi2023survey,jiang2024megascale}.
 Their ability to handle diverse tasks, from translation \citep{zhu2024multilingualmachinetranslationlarge, otter2020survey} to answering complex questions \citep{zhang2024llm, hao2024llm, havrilla2024glore}, has attracted the attention of both industry as well as academia.
 However, despite these advancements, LLMs still exhibit notable weaknesses, particularly when it comes to answering factual questions and reasoning \citep{tonmoy2024comprehensive, rawte2023survey, huang2023survey}.

-To address these limitations, several techniques have been proposed, such as Chain-of-Thought (CoT) prompting \citep{wei2022chain}, self-reflection \citep{ji2023towards,shinn2023reflexionlanguageagentsverbal}, and multi-agent debate (MAD) \citep{du2023improving}, to name a few.
+To address these limitations, several techniques have been proposed, such as Chain-of-Thought (CoT) prompting \citep{wei2022chain}, Self-Reflection \citep{ji2023towards,shinn2023reflexionlanguageagentsverbal}, and Multi-Agent Debate (MAD) \citep{du2023improving}, to name a few.
 These approaches aim to improve the reasoning abilities of LLMs by guiding them toward more accurate answers through structured thinking or discourse.
 However, the majority of these techniques do not involve training the model specifically for these tasks but instead rely on zero-shot or few-shot capabilities.

-In particular, multi-agent debate approaches make use of off-the-shelf general-purpose LLMs, which are not trained to collaborate.
+Similar to most multi-agent paradigms, MAD approaches make use of off-the-shelf general-purpose LLMs, which are not trained to collaborate.
 Such approaches rely on collaboration as an emergent, rather than a learned, behavior.
 While, in some cases, these emergent behaviors are sufficient, the question remains: Can these methods be improved by imbuing models directly with collaborative abilities?
-To answer this, we propose a novel paradigm to train teams of LLMs to collaboratively solve tasks.
+To answer this, we propose training teams of LLMs to solve tasks collaboratively.

-Most relevant to the main idea of this paper is DebateGPT \citep{subramaniam2024debategpt}.
-DebateGPT uses debate as a mechanism to attain higher-quality fine-tuning data.
-Differing from our work, their approach focuses on using debate to generate better training data for a single model that gives single responses, rather than optimizing the LLMs themselves for collaborative problem-solving over multiple rounds of conversation.
+A particularly relevant work is DebateGPT \citep{subramaniam2024debategpt}, which employs debate as a mechanism to generate higher-quality fine-tuning data.
+Unlike our approach, which optimizes LLMs for multi-round collaborative problem-solving, their method focuses on using debate to enhance training data for a single model that produces individual responses.